cirocosta/estaleiro/docs/talk/README.md

 ```

-Although this might seem quite primitive, the point is that all that it takes is
-to have a way of:
+The point is  - all that it takes is to have a way of:

 1. creating a container from a given image
 2. mutating that filesystem